oslabs-beta/SvARIA/README.md

 will update:

-- heading id to 'myNavBarElem-heading'
+- heading id to: 'myNavBarElem-heading'
-- list element id to 'myNavBarElem-link-<i>' (where i is the index of that list element)
+- list element id to: 'myNavBarElem-link-/<i>/' **(where i is the index of that list element)**

 ## In-line Styling